 Most grants are awarded based on demonstrated financial need.
 Students who meet the priority deadline have greater access to the limited amount of grant funds available, since applications are processed on a first-come, first-served basis.

 These federal Title IV grants are for candidates seeking their first bachelor's degree who have exceptional financial need.
-Grants may range from $400 to $4,731 per year.
+Grants may range from $303 to $5,920 per year for 2017-2018.

 This federal Title IV grant is for exceptionally needy students pursuing a first bachelor's degree.
 Bowie State University may offer up to $1,500* to an eligible applicant.

 Teacher Education Assistance for College and Higher Education (TEACH) Grant

 Through the College Cost Reduction and Access Act of 2007, Congress created the Teacher Education Assistance for College and Higher Education (TEACH) Grant Program that provides grants of up to $4,000 per year to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.

 In exchange for receiving a TEACH Grant, students must agree to serve as a full-time teacher in a high-need field in a public or private elementary or secondary school that serves low-income students (see below for more information on high-need fields and schools serving low-income students).
 As a recipient of a TEACH Grant, a student must teach for at least four academic years within eight calendar years of completing the program of study for which they received a TEACH Grant.

 - Must complete a Free Application for Federal Student Aid (FAFSA),

 - Be a U.S. Citizen or eligible non-citizen,